 This two-day ARTIS event comprises lectures and workshops.
 Lectures on the first day (29th July 2017), given by two world-renowned translation scholars, are open for anyone who wishes to attend.
 Each lecture will be followed by a panel discussion on the topic related to the lecture.
 Our panelists are well-known translators, publisher and academic whose experiences will provide a lucid illustration of the scenarios faced by actual translation practitioners.
 Workshops are held on the second day (30th July 2017) and only open to those who have been accepted to the poster presentation session.
 The lectures, workshops and posters cover the issue of translatorship in relation to the following topics:

 - Translator’s style and ideology

 - The sense of translatorship in translation pedagogy

-Please click here to view the full call for papers, a provisional programme, and information about accommodation and registration fees.
+Please click here to view more information about the event, the programme, accommodation and registration fees.